dsohk/rancher-devsecops-workshop/docs/part-1.md

 cd ~/devsecops/anchore
 ./99-one-step-install-anchore.sh
 ```
 It will also take awhile to deploy anchore on your devsecops cluster.
-Likewise, let's continue while waiting it to finish.
+Likewise, let's continue our lab to deploy Sonarqube.

-Likewise in Terminal 3 on Harbor VM, run the following command to setup Sonarqube.
+On Terminal 3 on Harbor VM, run the following command to setup Sonarqube.

 ```
 cd ~/devsecops/sonarqube
 ./99-one-step-install-sonarqube.sh
 ```

-You can check the activity of deployment of Jenkins, Anchore & Sonarqube in `devsecops` cluster > `Cluster Explorer` > `Pods` in thier respective namespaces
+For all inquisite people, you can also check the deployment and the pod creation for these application in your devsecop kubernetes cluster.

+Toggle to your browser on Rancher UI.

+Click on `Cluster Explorer` for `devsecops` cluster.
+In the `Pods` section, you will be able to see the application container in thier respective namespaces

+Since the application are been deployed, you will see in sample output below you would find container are `container creation` or `initilization` stages.

 ![Deploy Jenkins and others](./images/part1-step7-jenkins-anchore-sonarqube-status-rancher-ui.png)

-After few mins we should see all the application and it's container running & ready to serve request.
+Once all container are up and running & in ready state our output will be as below.

 ![Deploy Jenkins and others](./images/part1-step7-jenkins-anchore-sonarqube-status-success-rancher-ui.png)